-Section 403 of P.L.
-112-158 codifies Executive Order 13606 by imposing those same sanctions (visa ban, U.S.-based property blocked) on persons/firms determined to have engaged in censorship in Iran, limited access to media, or-for example a foreign satellite service provider-supported Iranian government jamming or frequency manipulation.
+Section 403 of the Iran Threat Reduction and Syria Human Rights Act (P.L.
+112-158) codifies Executive Order 13606 by imposing those same sanctions (visa ban, U.S.-based property blocked) on persons/firms determined to have engaged in censorship in Iran, limited access to media, or-for example a foreign satellite service provider-supported Iranian government jamming or frequency manipulation.

-Executive Order 13628, issued on October 9, 2012, implements the P.L.
-112-158 provision above by blocking the property of persons/firms determined to have committed the censorship, limitation of free expression, or assistance in jamming stipulated by P.L.
+Executive Order 13628 of October 9, 2012, implements the P.L.
+112-158 provision by blocking the property of persons/firms determined to have committed the censorship, limitation of free expression, or assistance in jamming stipulated by P.L.
 112-158.
+The order also specifies the authorities of the Department of State and the Department of the Treasury to impose sanctions.

-Implementation.
-Various entities were designated under the order on November 8, 2012,34 and since, as presented in the table at the end of the paper.
-The Order also specifies the separate authorities of the Department of State and the Department of the Treasury to impose the selected sanctions.
+Various entities have been designated under Executive Order 13628 on November 8, 2012,34 and since, as shown in the tables at the end of the paper.